benjaminhoffman/gatsby-plugin-segment-js/README.md

             // to include analytics.page() automatically
             // if false, see below on how to track pageviews manually
             trackPage: false

+            // boolean (defaults to false) on whether to load segment
+            // after a user action (scroll) + 1s delay
+            // this will bring down your TTI but you might miss 1 second of data.
+            delayLoad: false
         }
     }
 ];